synfron/ReshaperForBurp/docs/Rules.md

 Fail After (milliseconds) - Flag the request as failed after waiting the specified amount of time for the response.
 Only available if `Wait for Completion` is selected.
 Supports variable tags.

-Fail on Error Status Code - Flag the request as failed if the response returned a with a 4xx or 5xx HTTP status code.
+Fail on Error Status Code - Flag the request as failed if the response returned a 4xx or 5xx HTTP status code.
 Only available if `Wait for Completion` is selected.

 Break After Failure - Do not run any other Thens or Rules for this event if the request was flagged as failed.
 Only available if `Wait for Completion` is selected.